arpcard/rgi_wrapper/README.md

 # RGI wrapper

-This wrapper is use to run Resistance Gene Identifier - Version 3.1.2 on galaxy environment.
+This wrapper is used to run Resistance Gene Identifier - Version 3.1.2 on galaxy environment.

 This tool is used together with data manager for RGI: rgi_database_builder.